HippoCampusRobotics/fav_docs/assignments/final_project.rst

 Path Planner
 ************
-This is one of (if not the) core nodes.
+This is one of (if not *the*) core nodes.
-Do not feel obliged to stick with our base line implementaiton in any way (it does not even have to bee occupancy grid map based if you prefer some other method).
+Do not feel obliged to stick with our base line implementation in any way (it does not even have to be occupancy-grid-map-based if you prefer some other method).
-Still we recommend to keep the services/clients of this node as they are.
+Still, we recommend to keep the services/clients of this node as they are.
 The ``scenario_node`` calls these services and might get upset if they are not available.
 But feel free to extend the service callbacks as you see fit.